-TONI ACHEBE BELL, Production Assistant
+TONI ACHEBE BELL, Researcher

 I’ve always had a great love for documentaries.
 In my family, the creative arts were appreciated but were never something to be pursued as a career.
 Growing up in the South, I had always heard Tom Bradley’s name mentioned among the canon of African-American political firsts.
 When I first met Lyn and Alison and learned of BRIDGING THE DIVIDE, I learned the impact of Tom Bradley not just on the political climate of Los Angeles and California but on the nation as a whole.
 The life story of Tom Bradley and his political legacy is a lesson to a nation made up of diverse cultures and ethnicities that are learning to embrace what they have in common and appreciate one another’s differences despite the complexity of the task.

 I am a published writer and poet.
 My work often bridges the personal and the political and examines what happens when cultures collide.
 I also write and edit the monthly newsletter for the Black Association of Documentary Filmmakers (BADWest).
 I received my M.F.A. in Creative Writing from Naropa University in 2009 and I am pursuing a certificate in Film and Television Development from UCLA Extension.